Haidra-Org/AI-Horde/FAQ.md

 ### Can workers spy on my prompts or generations?

-Technically, yes.
+*Technically*, yes.
 While the worker software and the bridge code is not set to allow it, ultimately the software resides at someone else's computer and is open source.
 As such, anyone with the know-how can modify their own code to not just see all prompts passing through, but even save all results they generate.

 However workers do not have any identifying information about individual requestors as they cannot see their ID or IP.